Depending on your program of study, there are a number of sources of support for OISE students.

 Professional Masters Financial Aid (PMFA)

-For full-time students in MEd, Master of Teaching or MA-Child Study and Education programs, any assessed need which remains unmet above the OSAP maximum, is expected to be covered by a combination of non-repayable grants from the University of Toronto [OISE's Professional Masters Financial Aid (PMFA)] and other forms of loans or lines of credit.
+For full-time students in MEd, Master of Teaching or MA-Child Study and Education programs, any unmet financial need above the OSAP maximum is expected to be covered by a combination of non-repayable grants from the University of Toronto [OISE's Professional Masters Financial Aid (PMFA)] and other funding sources, such as loans or lines of credit.

 Full-time students who are Ontario residents and receiving OSAP are automatically considered for PMFA.
 Students will be notified in the fall of any grant for which they may qualify.